matthew-hajec/scraper/readme.md

 ### Built-in Scrapers

-There are a bunch of built in scrapers.
 Each scraper slowly pulls information from it's source, and there can only ever be a single active instance of any single source.
 However, by having one machine manage plenty of sources, we can keep the IO busy (aka, have a high volume of data dripping in) while not overloading sites.